 However, such notice is not required if one or more exceptions apply.
-These include the following: 1) During the preceding three years, the enrollment consists of students at least 75% of whom are members of the sponsoring church or religious denomination, and the school publicizes its nondiscriminatory policy in religious periodicals distributed in the community.
-2) The school draws its students from local communities and follows a racially nondiscriminatory policy toward students and demonstrates that it follows a racially nondiscriminatory policy by showing that it currently enrolls students of racial minority groups in meaningful numbers.
+These include the following: (1) During the preceding three years, the enrollment consists of students at least 75% of whom are members of the sponsoring church or religious denomination, and the school publicizes its nondiscriminatory policy in religious periodicals distributed in the community.
+(2) The school draws its students from local communities and follows a racially nondiscriminatory policy toward students and demonstrates that it follows a racially nondiscriminatory policy by showing that it currently enrolls students of racial minority groups in meaningful numbers.

-The school can demonstrate that all scholarships or other comparable benefits are officered on a racially nondiscriminatory basis.
+4. The school can demonstrate that all scholarships or other comparable benefits are offered on a racially nondiscriminatory basis.

 Filing the certificate of racial nondiscrimination is one of the most commonly ignored federal reporting requirements.
-Churches that operate a private school, including a preschool, as well as independent schools may obtain Form 5578 from the IRS website (www.irs.gov) or by calling the IRS forms number (1.800.829.3676).
+Churches that operate a private school (including a preschool), as well as independent schools, may obtain Form 5578 from the IRS website (irs.gov).